Sergeii971/epam.finalProject/README.md

 ### Users<a name="users"></a>
   To differentiate the levels of access and capabilities of users of the online store, roles were introduced in the application:
   * **Client**

     The client, in turn, has three statuses: **Activated, Inactivated, Blocked**.
     The client who has passed the registration procedure is assigned the role **Client** and the status **Inactive**.
-The client's email address specified during registration is sent a letter with a confirmation code, by entering which its status changes to **Activated**.
-If necessary, the administrator can block it, the status from **Unlocked** will change to **Locked**.
+    A letter with a confirmation code, by entering which its status changes to **Activated**, is sent to the client's email address, which was specified during registration.
+    If necessary, the administrator can block it, the status from **Unlocked** will be changed to **Locked**.

     Functionality:
     * **Inactive**